UnionOfRAD/li3_behaviors/README.md

 at least take a bit longer.
 So that in the meantime Lithium will already depend on 5.4.

+_Please note that this project is still in its alpha phase and implementation details may change without any deprecation notices._

 ## Requirements

 Lithium and PHP 5.4.